 Well this is my first post on the CivCRM Blog and I am very honoured to have been given the privilege by David Greenberg.
 We are a CRM consulting company - meaning that we provide consulting and advice to companies who require a CRM system or who have a CRM system in place but want to know how to use it to its full capacity.

 Recently I was asked to compile a list of all CiviCRM releases since 3.1.0, identifying which were security releases so that we could make sure clients' sites were secure.
 The organization I work for (Freeform Solutions) is focused on doing sites for other non-profit organizations, many of whom are still running older versions of CiviCRM due to budgetary or other constraints, so we wanted to be sure that no one was running a version known to contain security vulnerabilities.
-Since this seemed like the sort of resource that might be useful to other CiviCRM users, I'm sharing it here.

 IMPORTANT: You do NOT need to upgrade CiviCRM to remove this vulnerability.
 See "Prevent Attacks: Delete the Vulnerable File" below.